Old Computers Make Fine Musical Instruments

 The KeyMusician Keyboard is designed to run on, and is tested on, older, slower computers too.

 We also still provide install-files for Windows XP, and Vista, so you can install it on such no-longer-supported machines.
-The same is true for 32-bit Mac OS X machines (10.6.8 – Snow Leapard).
+The same is true for 32-bit Mac OS X machines (10.6.8 – Snow Leopard).

 On old machines, there is a risk that the hard-disk will fail, and I do take that into consideration.
-But so far, none of my older machines has failed (yet) for that reason.
+But musical instruments aren’t left running all day long, so the disks will last longer.
+So far, only one of my older test machines has failed for that reason.

-The Internet browsers of some old machines are not able to access modern web-sites with SSL encryption (such as https://keymusician.com), but no problem – simply download the proper install file for the old machine, using your new machine, copy it to a thumb-drive (USB flash-drive), and copy it from the thumb-drive to the old machine, where you can install it.
+The Internet browsers of some old machines are not able to access modern web-sites with SSL encryption (including our website, https://keymusician.com), but no problem – simply download the proper install file for the old machine, using your new machine, copy it to a thumb-drive (a USB flash-drive), and copy it from the thumb-drive to the old machine, where you can install it.

 You can even download the installer to an Android phone, and then connect the phone to the old machine as a USB disk drive, and copy it from the phone to the computer, where it can then be installed.